momentum-mod/docs/_posts/entities/2020-09-26-trigger_momentum_catapult.md

 Direction (angle) to launch the player in.

+{:.notice--danger}
-**NOTE:** If porting from TF2 and this is set to exactly vertical, you need to multiply "Player speed" by 1.5.
+If porting from TF2 and this is set to exactly vertical, you need to multiply "Player speed" by 1.5.
 This does not apply to using the launch target method.

 > Launch target (launchTarget&lt;**target_entity_name**&gt;)